feiskyer/kubernetes/docs/hyperstack/user-guide.md

 kubectl delete network net1
 ```

-For more detailed user guide, see [kubernetes user guide](../user-guide/)
+For a more detailed user guide, see [Kubernetes user guide](../user-guide/)

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->